Noise Levels in Historic Mitchell Street, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 4,515 Historic Mitchell Street residents, or 53.9%, live above that level.
 By land area, 60.5% of Historic Mitchell Street is above 55 dBA.

 Average noise levels for Historic Mitchell Street residents, grouped by direction from the center of Historic Mitchell Street.
-Eastern Historic Mitchell Street carries the highest population-weighted average; Northern Historic Mitchell Street carries the lowest.
-Just 27% of residents in Northern Historic Mitchell Street live in blocks above the EPA's 55 dBA threshold, a third of the share in Eastern Historic Mitchell Street.
+The highest population-weighted average is in northeastern Historic Mitchell Street; the lowest is in northern Historic Mitchell Street, where just 0% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Historic Mitchell Street